harun-ims/clean-commits/README.md

 ---

-## Where These Files Are Rendered

-- `DesignerComponent`: Used in design mode for previewing the block layout.
-- `PropertiesComponent`: Displayed in the sidebar for modifying attributes.
-- `ResponseComponent`: Rendered in the form for user interaction.

-This structure ensures reusability, modularity, and clean code practices for building and managing form blocks.
+This guide provides a complete example of implementing a block in the form builder.
+By following the steps and structure outlined, you can create robust and reusable form components.